zenicko/owner-9-15/readme.md

 5. Get properties by the system properties.
 Refactoring `class WebDriverConfig`.
 6. Added remote driver in `class WebDriverProvider` and setting property in `class WebDriverConfig`.
    1. Fixed bugs
+### The branch ownerprop
+7. Used package Owner.
+Refactoring structure of packages for the hometask

 ## What's new
 ___
 1. Selenium